A criminal profile of the Gilgo Beach serial killer

 Due to work and family life, he only had certain windows of opportunity.

-The Long Island serial killer changed his M.O.
+The killer changed his M.O.

 This change in M.O. occurred during the murder of Maureen Brainard-Barnes in July of 2007.